expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 ESPs advertise
 which IP addresses they send from.
-Reputable ESPs (like ExpressPigeon) track this themselves, so you don't have to worry about it.
+Reputable ESPs (like ExpressPigeon) track this themselves, so you don&apos;t have to worry about it.
 If you are sending from your own IP address, you can use tools like [MX Toolbox](http://mxtoolbox.com/) to verify and get alerted if your IP gets on a blacklist.